Golf Phrases: Funny Golf Slang and Terms

 Fried Egg

-When a golf ball lands in the bunker and buries itself with just a small area of the ball exposed, the term for this unfortunate circumstance is a “fried egg” lie.
+When a lands in the bunker and buries itself with just a small area of the ball exposed, the term for this unfortunate circumstance is a “fried egg” lie.

 While the term is relatively self-explanatory, for those that need more clarity, this particular situation where the ball sits in the sand looks like a fried egg from above.